niacobel/CHAINS/readme.rst

     The different languages used by CHAINS

 The main language of CHAINS is Python 3.5+ but it also uses YAML_ files and Jinja2_ templates, as well as some Shell scripts.
 However, there is no need for an in-depth knowledge of anything but Python in order to customize CHAINS, as we only use the basic features of the other languages.
-Consult the :doc:`basics.know` section for details.

 If your Python distribution does not include YAML and Jinja2, you can install them using